 #3 Read Your Nutrition Labels

 Before you buy anything make sure to read the nutritional label.
 If you see anything that ends in -ose, like sucrose, maltose, dextrose, fructose, glucose, galactose, high fructose corn syrup, etc., don’t buy it.
+These all mean sugar!
+And additives and artificial sweeteners really don’t do anyone any favors either.

 You can also check out my post on how to spot hidden sugars in food.